Editor’s note: This blog post was last updated on by

 Whilst the glitz and glamour of speciality dining options, or the speed of the buffet, can be alluring, making the most of the dining room is a great way of saving time and money.
 Whilst the buffet is often overrun at breakfast and lunch, you’d be surprised how few people use the dining room at these times.
 Sherry Laskin, Cruise Maven, suggests that the dining room is a great option if you are cruising alone, as it doesn’t require you to try and find a table with your food already in hand.

 Even without a celebrity name, the main dining room often has excellent food options that shouldn’t be overlooked.
-Jason Leppert, Editor of Popular Cruising, advises, “With so much emphasis on specialty restaurants, main dining rooms are often bypassed, but they should not be forgotten.
-There’s still great food to be had there, and in some cases the experience is far better than you’d expect.”
+Jason Leppert, an editor at Popular Cruising, advises, “With so much emphasis on specialty restaurants, main dining rooms are often bypassed, but they should not be forgotten.
+There’s still great food to be had there, and in some cases, the experience is far better than you’d expect.”
 The food is usually top quality, and the larger menus make it easy to find something delicious to suit your tastes.

 8. Explore Speciality Dining